exasim-project/NeoFOAM/doc/basics/containers.rst

 BoundaryFields
 ^^^^^^^^^^^^^^

-The `BoundaryFields` class is used to store the boundary conditions of a field.
-The `BoundaryFields` class is implemented in the ``BoundaryFields.hpp`` header file and stores the boundary conditions in a generic container that can be used to represent different boundary conditions: Dirichlet, Neumann, and Robin.
+The ``BoundaryFields`` class is used to store all the boundary conditions of a ``DomainField``.
+The ``BoundaryFields`` class is implemented in the ``boundaryFields.hpp`` header file and stores the boundary conditions in a generic container that can be used to represent different boundary conditions: Dirichlet, Neumann, and Robin.

 .. doxygenclass:: NeoFOAM::BoundaryFields
     :members: